Lalith-Chakradhar/Life-Skills/technical_paper_full_text_search.md

 # Full Text Search

-## What is full-text search?
+## What is full text search?

 Unlike traditional search methods that rely on exact word or phrase matches, a full-text search refers to a search of all of the documents' contents within the full-text queries’ range(s) that are relevant.
 This includes topic, phrasing, citation, or additional text attributes.

-## Different search platforms for full-text search
+## Different search platforms for full text search

 ## Elasticsearch